What is cross-country?

 Where can I buy running shoes and what shoes should I buy

-Every athlete needs a pair of trainers that they can use for road and trail practice running.
+Every athlete needs a pair of training shoes that they can use for roads and trails during our practices.
+New runners should not use the new carbon fiber plate shoes for training or racing.
 Dedicated runners should also have a pair of Cross Country racing flats.
+Racing flats are lightweight with very little cushion--CIF rules do not allow for racing spikes in cross country competitions.
 A Runner's Mind in Burlingame has been our team's local shop and has given our athlete's a discount in the past.
 They can help you choose the an appropriate shoe.

 Why am I running on the Varsity, JV, Open, or Frosh/Soph team?